ejsdotsh/ejsb/README.md

-# WIP - howto - building a netops dashboard
+# WIP - NOD

-i needed to build some tooling for operating a network. my use-cases were:
+what is `NOD`:

+- Network Orchestration Director
+- Network Operations Dashboard
+- Network Operations Director
+- ???

+the definition is unclear, as this is currently an API for scraping the output of show commands from network devices in a nornir/gornir inventory, and returning JSON

+some potential use-cases:

 - network state report
   - interface utilization